 Key outputs from this review will be a new regulatory information instrument setting out our information requirements and a clear process and timing for future updates to information requirements.
 The new regulatory information instrument imposes annual reporting obligations on the regulated network businesses, and will be issued by the AER using information gathering powers under the National Electricity Law (NEL).
 In parallel to this review we will commence a program of work enabling the transition to better information exchange technologies.

-25 January 2023, the AER released preliminary Regulatory Information Orders (preliminary Orders) and an accompanying explanatory statement and invite stakeholder feedback by 31 March 2023.
+25 January 2023, the AER released preliminary Regulatory Information Orders (preliminary Orders) and an accompanying explanatory statement.

 23 March 2023, the AER released a preliminary Annual Information Notice (Notice) for Power and Water Corporation.